copperhun/practicetest/README.md

 - **MixG.vhd** implements the basic 'G' function in 4 steps.
 Eight and two-step variations were explored but four steps gave the best balance between resource usage and timing.
 - **QuadG.vhd** is just a wrapper that instantiates 4 MixG to process the full 16-word vectors and make the higher level files easier to understand.
 - **Blake2bMinerCore.vhd** instantiates the MixG components for all rounds and wires their inputs and outputs appropiately.
 Nonce generation and distribution logic also lives in this file.
 - **/Example** contains an example instantiation of Blake2bMinerCore interfacing a host via UART.
-It includes a very minimalist Python script to interface the FPGA to a Sia node for mining.
+It includes a very minimalist Python script to interface the FPGA to a node for mining.

 ### MixG